 Capacity of a team

-The most widespread approach to team’s capacity is to simply add up capacities of individual team members.
+The most widespread approach to a team’s capacity is to simply add up the capacities of individual team members.
 With hired, or outsourced teams, however, it’s quite common to assume their capacity at say 80 hours per week, regardless of how many people a team actually consists of.
 This is because a set price had usually been agreed beforehand for a hired team.

 Do you need to decompose skills?

-Probably not at initial stages of about any project.
+Probably not at the initial stages of any project.
 As a project is misty and blurry, “I just need five developers” is all you know.
 The more into a project, the more you fall into resource allocation and you need some level of skills decomposition.

 Which plugin for advanced Jira resource capacity planning?

-We compare strengths and weaknesses of the big three of Jira resource planning world here.
+We compare the strengths and weaknesses of the big three of the Jira resource planning world here.
 We highly recommend BigPicture for its balanced emphasis on various resource-related functionalities (HR bias vs. project bias).
 As far as resource planning is concerned BigPicture features both workload and holiday plans (that in BP serve the purpose of vacation plans, too), as well as skills-related fields.
 Besides, it is an advanced project management app for Jira that features roadmap, Gantt chart, resources, risks and cross-program view.